Sheepolution/how-to-love/book/chapter14.md

 end
 ```

-I'm going to give the enemy the snake image, and make it move out of its own.
+I'm going to give the enemy the snake image, and make it move by itself.

 ```lua